WURFL/wurfl-updater/README.md

 ## Windows

-For Windows users there is a Visual Studio project that can be used to generate the updater `exe` file.
+Windows users may download a the updated as an `exe` file that is available for download from [here](https://github.com/WURFL/wurfl-updater/releases]), which can also be generated using the Visual Studio project located under the `windows/WURFLUpdater` directory of this repository.
 This program will work exactly the same way as the Linux script, with the same command-line arguments.

 ### Examples